websitefingerprinting/wfd-gan/README.md

 This is the repository for training the trace generator.
 We mainly introduce the usage of the code as below.
 This is only for research purpose, so use carefully.

+## ⚠️ Important Notice
+I have removed my Surakav simulation code from this repository as it was written during my preliminary trial.
+The simulation of Surakav is **rather inaccurate** and will lead to misleading results.
+It is not recommended to use the simulation code to draw any conclusion.

 ## How to use

 ### Feature extraction